 The Cayman Islands judicial system, as well as its legal and forensic investigation professionals, have adapted to the challenges of operating under global pandemic conditions.
 The electronic filing of court documents and the availability of hearings by video conference have both seen significant expansion over the last few years.
-As a result, the business of the courts has carried on largely uninterrupted.
+As a result, the business of the courts continues to run smoothly.

-Cross-jurisdictional mechanisms: issues and solutions in recent times
+VII Cross-jurisdictional mechanisms: issues and solutions in recent times